Aadv1k/deimos/README.md

 Options:
   --sigma             Specify the primary modifier for the convolutions.
   --kernel            Define the kernel size for convolutions (if applicable).
+  --sobel-disable     Disable specifying a magnitude for the operator, default to setting gradient magnitude
 ```

 ## Gallery